Terms & Conditions of Sales

 The rental contract for gîtes and guest rooms is concluded for a maximum capacity of people mentioned in the reservation form, both for sleeping and for the day.

-The Tenant undertakes not to exceed this number unless authorized by the owner, under penalty of additional costs which may amount to 80€ per person per day/night.
+The Tenant undertakes not to exceed this number unless authorized by the owner, under penalty of additional costs which may amount to €80 including tax per person per day/night.

 In case of doubt, the owner reserves the right to check that this provision is being complied with.

-4. Duration of stay
+4. Length of stay

 The rental contract for gîtes and guest rooms is concluded for a period mentioned in the reservation form.